Project fund: $AUD 5,032,000

 The Australia Mongolia Extractives Program (AMEP) is Australia’s flagship vehicle to assist maximise social and economic development through improved management of the extractives sector.

 AMEP focuses on geoscience, mining administration including improved safety for workers, and policy development.
 AMEP is a flexible facility to provide on-demand technical support.
 Adam Smith International (ASI), has been contracted by Australia to implement AMEP.

 Since commencing in March 2015, AMEP has:

-Assisted the Ministry of Mining and Heavy Industry and Mineral Resources and Petroleum Authority review and update the safety regulations in mineral processing plants; a total of 60 representatives from the Ministry of Mining and Heavy Industry; Mineral Resources and Petroleum Authority; School of Geology and Mining, Mongolian University of Science and Technology; professional associations (including coal, gold, and copper); and representatives from mineral processing plants participated in reviewing and updating safety regulations.
+- Assisted the Ministry of Mining and Heavy Industry and the Mineral Resources and Petroleum Authority review and update the safety regulations in mineral processing plants.
+A total of 120 representatives from the Ministry of Mining and Heavy Industry, Mineral Resources and Petroleum Authority, School of Geology and Mining, Mongolian University of Science and Technology, professional associations (including coal, gold, and copper) and representatives from mineral processing plants participated in reviewing and updating safety regulations.

-Worked with the Ministry of Mining and Heavy Industry and Mineral Resources and Petroleum Authority to develop a communications strategy to improve the flow of mining related information to the public.
-The activity assisted the government to improve dissemination of information concerning relevant legislation and policies in a user friendly way.
+- Working with the Ministry of Mining and Heavy Industry and the Mineral Resources and Petroleum Authority to develop a communications strategy to improve the flow of mining related information to the public.
+This activity will assist the government to improve the dissemination of information concerning relevant legislation and policies in a user friendly way.

 For further information on assistance to the Extractives Sector please click here.